 Depending on your Fire Risk Assessment, but we think all systems should be monitored.
 Operating 24/7, Marlowe Connect continually monitors all alarm signals and reacts in the event of an activation, contacting the Emergency Services and nominated Keyholders to ensure your sites protection.
 Read more

-You should test your fire alarm once a week at a set time.
-Before you test you alarm, you must warn people inside the building that this is a regular test and that no evacuation is required.
 You must also advise your Alarm Receiving Centre (ARC) [Hyperlink] that you are about to initiate the test so they do not alert the Emergency Services.
-See our Guide on undertaking a Weekly Fire Alarm Test.

 You must perform one fire drill per year to comply with UK law.
 You must also record the results of the drill to inform your fire safety and evacuation plan.